 And gaze on King Solomon with the crown

 And on the day of his gladness of heart.”

 The scene is told from the viewpoint of a neutral third party – the narrator if you will.
 It opens with a view of a cloud of dust rising in the distance.
 As it draws near, we first notice the smells of expensive perfumes, as if we had stumbled into the marketplace of merchants in the perfume business.
 The procession comes closer and we see the platform carrying Solomon.
 It is one of those covered chairs that is born on the shoulders of men.
 Surrounding the sedan chair are sixty mighty warriors.
 They serve as groomsmen to the king.

 As the procession moves by, we see the beauty of the platform being carried.
 No expense has been spared in this wedding.
 Even the noblewomen have a hand in the outfitting of the chair.
 And, of course, the one that everyone wants to see – especially the ladies – is the groom himself.
 Solomon is wearing a crown given to him by his mother just for this occasion.

-2) Would it be alright to skip the ceremony and just have a common-law marriage where to people live together without a prior wedding?
+- Would it be alright to skip the ceremony and just have a common-law marriage where two people live together without a prior wedding?

-4) If you married, what was your wedding like?
+- If you married, what was your wedding like?
 What made it special?
-If you are not married, what would you want in your wedding?
+If you are not married, what would you want at your wedding?

 - Would eloping be as good as a wedding?